-At the time of noise monitoring, Lendlease were conducting ancillary construction works associated with the buildings and grounds within the Hospital footprint.
+At the time of noise monitoring, Lendlease were conducting ancillary construction works associated with the buildings and grounds within the actual Hospital footprint.

-During the previous reporting period in April and continuing during this survey period CD Civil are undertaking pavement and compaction works within the road corridor along Cudgen Road in close proximity to identified residential and commercial sensitive receivers.
+During the previous reporting period in May and continuing during this survey period, CD Civil are undertaking pavement and compaction works within the road corridor along Cudgen Road in close proximity to identified residential and commercial sensitive receivers.

-Works within the road corridor include construction of permanent footpaths, stormwater drainage and placement of culverts, placement and trimming of road base layer as well as widening the road alignment.
-The type of plant used by CD Civil to conduct the forementioned works include 10 tonne vibratory rollers, excavators (8 to 12 tonne), multi-tyred rollers, graders and asphalt machines.
+Much of this work within the road corridor includes construction of permanent footpaths, stormwater drainage and placement of culverts, placement and trimming of road base layer as well as widening the road alignment.
+The type of plant used by CD Civil to conduct the forementioned works include 10T vibratory rollers, excavators (8 to 12 tonne), multi-tyre rollers, graders and asphalt machines.